lsuxrstudio/xrstudioguides/ts-perforce/README.md

 ---

 ### Symptoms
-Getting latest from p4 doens't download all of the files.
+Getting latest from p4 doesn't download all of the files.

 ### Resolution
 Open a command prompt and `cd` into your workspace directory and run `p4 sync`